tarantool/go-tarantool/MIGRATION.md

 * Required Go version is `1.24` now.
 * `box.New` returns an error instead of panic
 * Added `box.MustNew` wrapper for `box.New` without an error
+* Removed deprecated `pool` methods, related interfaces and tests are updated.

 ## Migration from v1.x.x to v2.x.x